 1) I recently attended this talk and thoroughly enjoyed it.

-The talk has a short and concise intro, it then goes to present the story of internet voting and does so in a captivating way.
+The talk has a short and concise intro, it, then, goes to present the story of internet voting and does so in a captivating way.
 It presents complicated material at the right level of detail and abstracts away the unnecessary stuff.
 The talk also has a nice property that it answered questions I had as the talk progressed, which means the speaker thought of these topics from the POV of the listener and came back to those that warranted more discussion.
 The speaker's cadence during the talk is also enjoyable to listen to.

 (It's likely not the best talk I attended, but one that came to mind.)

+Great difference between the formal writing in the paragraph and clearly informa comment in the brackets at the end.

+Style comment: “POV” use - abbreviations in formal texts are typically avoided unless introduced first or absolutely clear to the readers and having no possible double explanations …POV is seemingly OK, however, in a formal context, it can be surprising

-2) (Very light invited talk from this year Eurocrypto conference.
-I struggled with finding good formal online talk)
+2) (A very light invited talk from this year Eurocrypto conference.
+I struggled with finding a good formal online talk)

 The talk is about the relationship of cryptographers to mathematicians and communication between these groups.
 The reason I remember this talk is the way the speaker used research stories and book references (including pictures) to illustrate the main arguments about communication and community.
 The speaker speaks clearly and starts with answering one of the most important information for the speakers: "what can I learn from this."

+-great!

 3) This presentation about reinforcement learning starts with an interesting motivation, which attracts attention.
 It is organized in a logical sequence and easy to follow.
 The lecturer speaks clearly, and his body language, as well as eye contact, is appropriate.
 All of the materials, including questions for students, are prepared in advance and help understand the topic.
 After watching this video, I started to think about future applications of these theories in my research.

+-great!

+Style comment: “are prepared in advance and help …” there is a stylistic tendency to use the same tenses or voices within one sentence (grammatically, there is nothing wrong with that, it just sounds nicer), so, stylistically, it might be better to divide the sentence: “All of the materials, including questions for students, are prepared in advance.
+They help understand the topic.

 4) The speaker speaks clearly, uses a lot of illustrations and highlights the important parts, so while the technical parts are there for those who are interested, one can more or less skip them and still not get lost.
 It has a rather clear logical structure.

+-great!

 5) Very clear and efficient introduction, signposting, comforting body language (walking around confidently with a natural pace).
-In this case, slightly exaggerated intonation and work with volume seems to be an appropriate way of holding attention and focusing it on key parts of speech.
+In this case, slightly exaggerated intonation and work with volume seems to be an appropriate way of holding attention and focus on key parts of speech.

+-great!
+Slightly informal style.

+Style comment: the first one is not a sentence.

 6) I recently came across this talk about clustering.
 The speech was very clear, captivating and easy to understand.
-Even though half of the presentation the speaker only summed up different well-known approaches to clustering it was not boring.
+Even though half of the presentation the speaker only summed up different well-known approaches to clustering, it was not boring.
 I also really enjoyed the way he presented the experimental results, which is something I usually struggle with.

+-great!
+Slightly informal style.

-7) I recently watched this presentation , which I considered well performed.
+7) I recently watched this presentation …, which I considered well performed.